jtcheng26/ucla-cs35l-bruinsafe/README.md

     - Repeat above steps

-## Features
+### Features

 - **Crime Report:** Alert users of nearby crimes in real-time.
 Users can report crimes via a simple report tab.
 - **Walk Requests:** Allow users to send walk requests to designated contacts who can monitor their safety and progress.
 - **Built-in Navigation:** Provide navigation functionality so that users never have to switch applications, allowing continous safety.
 - **Authenticated Login:** Authenticate users for secure access to the app, as well as preventing illegitimate reports.
-Uses SHA-256 hash for password protection.

-## Usage

-- **Navigation:** Use navigation bar to navigate to pages.
-- **Sign Up:** Sign up for a BruinSafe account with email and password.
-- **Walk Around:** Notice real-time location tracking.